Graduate Course Descriptions

 Select subjects and current trends in the social, cultural, political, and technical issues associated with information resource management.

-Directed research and study in information technology, information resource management, or healthcare information management.
-Students are required to complete a minimum of 6 hours, but this course may be repeated for additional hours.
+Directed research and study in informatics, information technology, information resource management, or healthcare information management.
+This course may be repeated.

 Preparation of a thesis and research in the pursuit of the masters degree in informatics.
 Students are required to complete a minimum of 6 hours, but this course may be repeated for additional hours.

-Statistical estimation methods using SAS and R. Topics will include general linear models, ANOVA, piecewise linear regression, logistic regression, and exploratory and confirmatory factor analyses.
+Statistical estimation methods using R. Topics will include basic programming in R including simple graphs, data input and output, basic statistical concepts including probability theory, linear regression models, general linear models, piecewise linear regression, logistic regression, and factor analysis including exploratory and confirmatory analysis.

 The fundamentals of data mining, data management, and data warehousing.
 Topics include design and querying of relational databases, design, setup, and use of data warehouses and various data and text mining methodologies.